-- School Day School-day absences are defined as non-attendance for more than fifty (50%) percent of the regularly scheduled school day.
-To be counted present, a student must be present more than fifty (50%) percent of the scheduled school day. - Class Class absences are defined as non-attendance for more than fifty (50%) percent of a regularly scheduled class.
-To be counted present, a student must be present more than fifty (50%) percent of the scheduled class time. - Elementary Students All students are expected to be in attendance each day unless they are ill or an emergency arises.
+- School Day Absence Non-attendance for more than 50% of the regularly scheduled school day.
+Students must be present more than 50% of the scheduled school day top be counted. - Class Absence Non-attendance for more than 50% of a regularly scheduled class.
+To be counted present, a student must be present more than 50% of the scheduled class time. - Elementary Students All students are expected to be in attendance each day unless they are ill or an emergency arises.
 Students must be in attendance 160 (no more than 15 absences per school year) days in order to receive credit for academic work.
 In extraordinary circumstance, a student's attendance record may be reviewed by the school attendance committee to determine eligibility for credit for the year's work & promotion to the next grade. - Secondary (High School) Students All students are expected to be in attendance each day unless they are ill or an emergency arises.
 Students in grades 7-12 may not be absent more than 15 days in any class for which they are given credit.
-In extraordinary circumstance (i.e. extended illness or hospitalization), a student may appeal to the school attendance committee for a waiver to this policy.
+In extraordinary circumstance (i.e. extended illness or hospitalization), a student may appeal to the school attendance committee for a waiver to this policy. - Written Parental Excuse Required In accordance with State Law, a parent, guardian, or custodian must explain the cause of every absence of students under his/her control or charge.
+Every student, upon return to school, must bring a written excuse from home within 3 days following the absence signed by the student's parent/guardian/custodian for each absence & present it to the principal or designee. - Doctor's Excuses or Legal Documentation For students in grades K-12, the following guidelines will be used during each school year for absences to be excused: - 10 days excused with home notes per school year.
+Each student may use 5 home notes per semester (maximum) - All other excuses must be signed by a doctor or legal documentation from court where the student's attendance in court was commanded by the court & not necessitated for the reason that the student &/or a member of the student's immediate family initiated the civil action for his/her own benefit must presented by the parent/guardian.